jakeonrails/fix-db-schema-conflicts/README.md

 ## Older versions of Rubocop:

-If you wish to use a version of Rubocop `< 0.36.0` or below, use `gem 'fix-db-schema-conflicts', '~> 1.0.2'`
+This gem works with versions of Rubocop >= 0.52.0.
+Use version 3.0.3 if you wish to use an earlier version of Rubocop.

 ## Older versions of Ruby:

-This gem only works with Ruby >= 2.2.
-Use versions 1.2.2 or below if you have an old Ruby.
+This gem works with Ruby >= 2.4.
+Use version 3.0.3 if you wish to use an earlier version of Ruby.

 ## Contributing